DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/kubean-low-version.md

 3. Import the offline images and binary packages for the corresponding K8s version.

     ```bash
-    # Import the binaries from the data directory to the minio in the spark node
+    # Import the binaries from the data directory to the minio in the bootstrap node
     cd ./data/amd64/files/
     MINIO_ADDR="http://172.30.41.200:9000" # Replace IP with the actual repository url
     MINIO_USER=rootuser MINIO_PASS=rootpass123 ./import_files.sh ${MINIO_ADDR}

-    # Import the images from the data directory to the image repository in the spark node
+    # Import the images from the data directory to the image repository in the bootstrap node
     cd ./data/amd64/images/
     REGISTRY_ADDR="172.30.41.200"  ./import_images.sh # Replace IP with the actual repository url
     ```